-1. The use hereby permitted shall be discontinued on or before 31 December 2022.

-Reason: To enable the Local Planning Authority to assess the impact the development has on the amenities of the area and to enable the matter to be reviewed at the end of the period of the temporary consent.

-2. The premises shall be used as a residential care home for a maximum of two children as specified in the application details and for no other purpose including any other purpose in Class C2 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 or in any provision equivalent to that Class in any Statutory Instrument revoking and reenacting that Order.

-Reason: To enable the Local Planning Authority to retain effective control over the use of the premises in the interests of safeguarding the general amenities of the area.
+- 1. The use hereby permitted shall be discontinued on or before 31 December 2022. - Reason: To enable the Local Planning Authority to assess the impact the development has on the amenities of the area and to enable the matter to be reviewed at the end of the period of the temporary consent. - 2.
+The premises shall be used as a residential care home for a maximum of two children as specified in the application details and for no other purpose including any other purpose in Class C2 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 or in any provision equivalent to that Class in any Statutory Instrument revoking and reenacting that Order. - Reason: To enable the Local Planning Authority to retain effective control over the use of the premises in the interests of safeguarding the general amenities of the area. - 3.
+An up to date register shall be kept at the residential care home (use class C2) premises from the first beneficial C2 occupation of the property.

-3. The use hereby approved shall not operate until space has been laid out in permanent materials at the rear of/within the curtilage of the site for two cars to be parked.
-This area shall be retained for parking purposes for two cars in perpetuity.

-Reason: To ensure adequate off street parking is provided in the interests of highway safety.

-4. An up to date register shall be kept at the residential care home (use class C2) premises from the first beneficial C2 occupation of the property.
 The register shall be made available for inspection by the Local Planning Authority upon request.
 The register shall contain details of the names and occupations of all visitors to the property, the date, the time of arrival and the time of departure from the property.